hmnshu-shrma/hckrnews/README.md

 # react-custom-boilerplate
 custom-react-boilerplate for ssr
 #addednewbuild configs

-#to run the app
+#how to run the app

+1. npm i
-npm run build
+2. npm run build
-npm run start-dev
+3. npm run start-dev